internal

 protein structure tools

-AlphaFold • Predict protein structures with this Colab version (use a cluster install for the full version)!
+AlphaFold 2 • Predict protein-only structures with this Colab version of AlphaFold 2 (use a cluster install for the full version)!

-ColabFold • Predict protein structures, more configurably (multiple Colab notebooks available)!
+ColabFold • Predict protein structures with AlphaFold2, more configurably (multiple Colab notebooks available, including various experimental ones and RoseTTAFold implementations too)!
+They also have a helpful Discord.
 See also localColabFold.

-RoseTTAFold • Predict protein structures - also via the Baker lab's server (login required).
+RoseTTAFold • Predict protein structures - also via the Baker lab's server (login required) and a ColabFold notebook.

 DALI • A server to look for structural homology in the PDB with a source structure.
 Recently added AlphaFold DB searching.